cfchef/tonyjunkes.com/content/post/2017-08-16-getting-started-with-cfml-and-jsoup.md

 ---
-title: "Getting Started With Jsoup & CFML"
+title: "Getting Started With CFML & jsoup"
-slug: "getting-started-with-jsoup-and-cfml"
+slug: "getting-started-with-cfml-and-jsoup"
 date: 2017-08-16
 draft: true
 ---

 Over the years I've made repeatable use of the jsoup library so I figured it'd be nice to put out a little primer of using it with CFML.

-### What Is jsoup?
+## What Is jsoup?

 From the official site: